-SB: We have always been about social justice too and people who have seen us in action, for example in Lambeth, bear witness to this.
-We won a seat on the council there, partly on road safety, but also on housing and standing up to cuts.
+SB: We have always been about social justice candidates, what too and people who have seen us in action, for example in Lambeth, bear witness to this.
+We work to make won a seat on the council there, partly on road safety, but also on housing and standing up to cuts.
 These are the key issues we fight on in the borough.